jmagee/missing_file_hook/README.md

 The Problem
 ===========
-The following has happened to me an emberassing number of times, and I've seen it happen to many others: A new source file is created and added to the build system, but not added to the git commit.
+The following has happened to me an embarrassing number of times, and I've seen it happen to many others: A new source file is created and added to the build system, but not added to the git commit.
 This typically results in a shameful build break either when CI does it job or someone else pulls the change.